open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

 Modifying the source code
 --------------------------

 The template repository already comes with the boilerplate code for the common library.
-You simply start writing your code after change all the class and file names to match your common library's name.
+You can start writing your code after changing all the class and file names to match your common library's name.

 .. code-block:: c++
    :caption: CommonLib.h